Power Wheels gas conversion steps:

 Step 6: Setup The Master Brake Cylinder.

-As a result, gently push the rod for the pedal; it will be at an angle, but that is not a problem.
+Therefore, push the pedal rod gently; it will be angled, but that is okay.

-But take care not to tangle these strands or get any sand grains into them.
-It is rather simple; when the item has been soldered to the frame and then to the bolt, the bolt will come loose and be removed from the assembly.
+However, take care to avoid tangling them or letting sand particles become stuck in them.
+Simple enough: when the component has been soldered to the frame and then to the bolt, the bolt will inevitably come free and need to be removed from the assembly.